advaitgupta/advaitgupta.github.io/_pages/about.md

 I am actively seeking internship opportunities for Summer 2025 to further advance these research interests.
 I am open to collaborating—if my research interests and work resonate with you, feel free to reach out to discuss potential opportunities!

 # 🔥 News
-- *2025.03*: We release [CoSTA*: Cost-Sensitive Toolpath Agent for Multi-turn Image Editing](https://arxiv.org/abs/2503.10613) with the [Official Codebase](https://github.com/tianyi-lab/CoSTAR), [Live Demo](https://storage.googleapis.com/costa-frontend/index.html) and [benchmark dataset](https://huggingface.co/datasets/advaitgupta/CoSTAR).
+- *2025.03*: We release [CoSTA*: Cost-Sensitive Toolpath Agent for Multi-turn Image Editing](https://arxiv.org/abs/2503.10613) with the [Official Codebase](https://github.com/tianyi-lab/CoSTAR), [Live Demo](https://storage.googleapis.com/costa-frontend/index.html) and [Benchmark Dataset](https://huggingface.co/datasets/advaitgupta/CoSTAR).
 - *2024.08*: Joined University of Maryland for an MS in Machine Learning.
 - *2024.05*: Graduated with a Bachelor of Technology in Computer Science from RGIPT.
 - *2023.10*: ["From Above and Beyond: Decoding Urban Aesthetics with the Visual Pollution Index"](https://link.springer.com/chapter/10.1007/978-3-031-56388-1_8) accepted for oral presentation at SNPD-2023.
 It is also among the top papers to be acepted to published in Springer's Studies in Comutational Intelligence.